Special Security Force: History

 The idea of establishing a security force in Bangladesh for physical protection of VIPs was first mooted by the then-President Hussain Muhammad Ershad.
 Accordingly, the Presidential Security Force (PSF) was formed on 15 June 1986.
 Later, with the introduction of a parliamentary system of government in Bangladesh, the force was renamed as the Special Security Force on 27 September 1991.

 The Presidential Security Force Ordinance (PSFO) established a security force which is to be under the direct command of the president and controlled and administered by a director, who may be invested with the powers of the Chief of Army Staff in respect of operations of the SSF.
 The force may seek the assistance of other services, such as law enforcement agencies, paramilitary forces and defence and intelligence agencies.

-Members of the SSF are referred to as Agents, and are officers from the Bangladesh Army, Navy, Air Force, Police, Ansar and the Village Defence Party.
+Members of the SSF are referred to as Agents, and are officers from the Bangladesh Army, Navy, Air Force, Police, Bangladesh Ansar and Village Defence Party.
 Persons from other ranks also actively support the organization.

 The force was originally intended to provide physical security, both to the president wherever they may be and to VIPs, including any head of state or government or any person declared to be a VIP by the government.
 Following restoration of the parliamentary system, it was renamed the Special Security Force, whose primary function is to protect the prime minister, the president and other VIPs.
 Its work also includes "collecting and communicating intelligence affecting the physical security of the prime minister, the president or a VIP" (Section 8).